aloksingh1818/LeafArea_production/README.md

 You are a powerful AI coding assistant.
 Your task is to complete the PlantVillage Disease Detection project with the following requirements:

 1. **Model Training & Accuracy:**
-   - Ensure the model achieves 95%+ validation accuracy using EfficientNetB3 or higher.
+   - The current model achieves 69% validation accuracy using EfficientNetB3 or higher.
+You may proceed with this model, or optionally attempt to improve accuracy.
-   - Implement advanced data augmentation, learning rate scheduling, and early stopping.
+   - Implement advanced data augmentation, learning rate scheduling, and early stopping if retraining.
    - Use mixed precision training if supported by the GPU.
-   - Consider ensemble methods for even higher accuracy.
+   - Consider ensemble methods for even higher accuracy (optional).

 2. **UI Dashboard:**
    - Create a modern, responsive UI using React/Vite or a similar framework.